-- 4. Development within the Centre should be of high quality design, particularly on the key routes and gateways of Liverpool Road, Coronation Road, Islington, Cooks Road, The Bypass and Moor Lane. - 5.
-Development should contribute towards a high quality public realm, to ensure that the centre benefits from attractive outdoor areas. - 6.
-Development should facilitate and improve pedestrian connections to Moor Lane to support its role as the focal point for the Centre. - 7.
-Development proposals should have active ground floor uses facing key routes, gateways and public spaces.
+4. Development within the Centre should be of high quality design, particularly on the key routes and gateways of Liverpool Road, Coronation Road, Islington, Cooks Road, The Bypass and Moor Lane.

+5. Development should contribute towards a high quality public realm, to ensure that the centre benefits from attractive outdoor areas.

+6. Development should facilitate and improve pedestrian connections to Moor Lane to support its role as the focal point for the Centre.

+7. Development proposals should have active ground floor uses facing key routes, gateways and public spaces.
 Development on key routes should be at least two storeys in height.
-The use of upper floors for appropriate uses will be encouraged. - 7.A Development proposals in proximity to the listed St Michael's Cross should enhance its setting.
+The use of upper floors for appropriate uses will be encouraged.